Logo

 Limiting black to type prevents visual heaviness and maintains design balance

 Use color for type only, not permitted for use as a background.
-May be used for gradient overlays.
+Can be used for gradient overlays.

 All colors are to be applied only in their original form at 100%, without the use of tints, shades, or variations